BBC pay 2020 - full list of salaries and highest-paid stars announced

 BBC pay 2020 – full list of salaries and highest-paid stars announced

-The BBC has unveiled it’s 2019-2020 salary list, with Gary Lineker emerging as the highest-paid star for the third year running.
+Former footballer Gary Lineker has taken the top spot on the list for the third year in a row, rising through the ranks with an assortment of football coverage including Match of the Day, as well as awards show Sports Personality of the Year.

-The number of women in the top 10 is up to four, compared to three in 2019.
+The list covers salaries for programmes across television and radio produced by the BBC, but not those handled by its commercial arm BBC Studios, which is responsible for the likes of EastEnders and Top Gear.

-Zoe Ball is in at number two, behind Match of the Day’s Lineker.
-The BBC’s report lists Lineker’s salary as £1.75m and BBC Radio 2 Breakfast Show host Ball’s as £1.36m.
+The number of women in the top 10 is up to four, compared to three in 2019, with BBC Radio 2 Breakfast Show host Zoe Ball in at number two, with a salary listed as approximately £1.36m.

 While Lineker has topped the BBC salary list this year, his ranking is about to change as the presenter will be taking a £400,000 pay cut after signing a new five-year deal with the broadcaster.

-Graham Norton, Steve Wright and Huw Edwards are next on the list, followed by Fiona Bruce on £450,000.
+Graham Norton, Steve Wright and newsreader Huw Edwards are next on the list, followed by presenter Fiona Bruce on £450,000.

 Top 10 highest-paid BBC talent